 Then there’s the ratio of carbs to protein to aim for when it comes to selecting sports recovery drinks.
 Athletes should aim for a 3:1 carb to protein ratio — a scientifically proven way to refuel exhausted muscles.
-Pre-mixed chocolate milk post workout provides this key ratio, giving it the protein advantage over water and some other commercial sports recovery drinks.
+Pre-mixed chocolate milk post workout provides this key ratio, giving it the protein advantage over water and some commercial sports recovery drinks.

 Watch: Professional soccer player Kelley O’Hara shows how to recover from a workout and aid muscle recovery with the nutrients and high-quality protein in lowfat chocolate milk.